 This rate applies even if your regular wages fall into a tax bracket that’s greater or less than 22%.

 As the name suggests, this option is more complicated.
 Let’s say your regular pay is $1,000.
 Your employer also gives you that $3,000 bonus, all in one paycheck.

-Withholding is first calculated on your regular pay plus your bonus according to the aggregate method, based on the information you provided on your Form W-4 and the IRS withholding tables.
+According to the aggregate method, withholding is first calculated on your regular pay plus your bonus pay based on the information you provided on your Form W-4 and the IRS withholding tables.
 Nothing new here—your employer has been doing this with your regular pay all along.

 Now the same rate of withholding is calculated on just your regular income.
 This figure is subtracted from the withholding on the total combined amount and the result is then withheld from your bonus.

-As explained in IRS Publication 15, it works out like this: You might be subject to $300 withholding on the total combined wage and bonus income of $4,000.
-Withholding on your regular pay of $1,000 might work out to $50.
-Your employer would subtract that $50 from that $300 figure and would withhold $250 from your $3,000 bonus.
+As explained by the IRS in Publication 15, it works out like this: Let's say you're subject to $300 withholding on the total combined wage and bonus income of $4,000.
+If withholding on your regular pay of $1,000 is $50, your employer would subtract that $50 from that $300 figure and would withhold $250 from your $3,000 bonus.

 These methods don't apply when you receive your bonus lumped together with your regular pay, all in one check, and your employer doesn’t specifically make note that the bonus amount is separate and apart from your regular pay.
 In this case, the total—your bonus plus regular wages—is subject to withholding just as though it was all your regular pay.

 Otherwise, your employer must use either the percentage method or the aggregate method to calculate withholding.

 Incentive payments are treated somewhat differently as well.
 They're reported in Box 3 on the 1099-MISC form as "other income," and they're most common in the auto industry when the auto manufacturer—not the dealership—issues a monetary award (like a bonus) to salespersons.